Whether you’re starting new, or paring down to the essentials, it’s always handy to have a list of minimalist kitchen essentials to refer to.

 You have all the tools you need to cook at home and avoid expensive takeout, without adding clutter to your minimalist kitchen aesthetic.

-Anyway, on to my list.
-I’ve divided my list into the following sections:
+I’ve divided the list into the following sections:

-Pare down your kitchen using my minimalist kitchen list:
+Pare down your kitchen using this minimalist kitchen inventory list: